danielserranoh/blog_scraper/ETL.md

 3. Orchestrator then tells the EnrichmentManager to enrich the raw data it just received.

-4.EnrichmentManager decides whether to use live or batch mode.
+4. EnrichmentManager decides whether to use live or batch mode.

 5. EnrichmentManager calls the Live or calls BatchJobManager to handle the batch job lifecycle.